 What do I need to attend?

 Regional workshops and local peer learning groups are mandatory.
-You’ll need to attend 125 hours of a combination of these throughout your general practice training terms, as shown in Table 2.
+You’ll need to attend at least 125 hours of a combination of these throughout your general practice training terms.
+An example of the hours for each is shown in Table 2.
+However, there may be some nuances in your training region.
+Your program team will provide you with the exact number of hours for each activity relevant to you.

 |Training semester/ term